 When Einstein developed general relativity in 1915, for example, no one knew it would be needed for things like GPS technology today.
 The possibilities are endless.

 Learning to speak the language

 Drut’s research is so difficult because it resides in-between the worlds of physics and applied math.
 Pure physicists with standard training will struggle to solve these problems, he says.
 And the same holds true for applied mathematicians lacking a solid grasp on physics.

 “These are the hardest types of problems — the ones that are truly in-between different areas,” Drut says.
 “I think that’s one of the reasons why they take so long to solve.
 You need to understand two bodies of knowledge to do it.”

 That means years of training to understand the world of quantum mechanics — and that’s why Drut hopes to further educate students in both applied math and physics.

 “People walk away from math,” he says.
-“Math is, at some level, more important than your native language — because everybody speaks math.
+“Math is, at some level, more important than language.
 Extraterrestrials will speak math.
 They will not speak native languages like English or Spanish.

 “Who knows how they would communicate with each other, really?”
 Drut continues.
 “But we do know the laws of nature are the same for them as they are for us — the same quantum mechanics, the same electromagnetism, the same relativity.
 And those are written in the language of mathematics.”